-The November issue of Science News, Beyond Spooky, was dedicated to “quantum weirdness”, as they put it.
+The November issue of Science News, Beyond Spooky, was dedicated to “quantum weirdness”, as they put it (1).
 I have long had deep affection for this side of physics.
-Frankly though, the weirder thing for me is how, despite nature’s hoodwink, it is possible to see more than just the tip-of-the-iceberg of reality.
+Frankly though, the weirder thing for me is how, despite nature’s bio-hoodwink, it is possible to see more than just the tip-of-the-iceberg of reality.
 Biology requires living things to perceive reality in such a way that promotes survival and evolution.
-I can’t imagine any biological reason why any living thing would be able to perceive more than that, but living things can and do as humans have demonstrated (and I suspect, all living things at some level).
+I can’t imagine any biological reason why any living thing would be able to perceive more than that, but living things can and do as humans have demonstrated.
+I suspect all living things do so at some level.

-Nevertheless, we can perceive more than we are “meant to” as science gradually pries open the lids of our ignorance.
+Nevertheless, we can perceive more than we are meant to as science gradually pries open the lids of our ignorance.
 By science, I mean that essential curiosity that drives us to look around the next corner.
-Science led to using stones to crack nuts, to harness fire, to work with clay, to fly to the moon… I suspect we can at least perceive shadows of the big picture, (despite the bio-hoodwink) because we are part-and-parcel of the whole (1).
+Science led us to use stones to crack nuts, to harness fire, to work with clay, to fly to the moon… We can at least perceive shadows of the Big Picture, despite the bio-hoodwink, because we are part-and-parcel of the Big Picture whole (2).

 Here are the links to the quantum entanglement articles.
 The first is an overview, Like fate of cat, quantum debate is still unresolved, by the Editor in Chief, Tom Siegfried.
-I paste this in its entirety below as the links don’t remain active for long.
+I paste this in its entirety below, in case the links don’t remain active.

 In the tapestry of 20th century physics, virtually every major thread is entangled with the name of Albert Einstein.
 He was most famous for the theory of relativity, of course, which rewrote Newton’s laws and set modern theoretical cosmology in motion.
 But Einstein also played a major role in the origins of quantum theory and in perceiving its weird implications — including entanglement, a mystery named by Erwin Schrödinger in a paper based on an experiment imagined by Einstein.